alizamanian79/titrno/README.md

 Project READMEWelcome to the Django application!
 This document will guide you through the initial setup, database configuration, and API endpoints.
 Installation Instructions###1.
 Install DependenciesEnsure you have a requirements.txt file in your project directory.
 To install the required packages, run the following command:bashpip install -r requirements.txt
 ###2.
-Run MigrationsAfter installing the dependencies, set up your database schema by executing the following commands:bashpython manage.py makemigrationspython manage.py migrate
+Run MigrationsAfter installing the dependencies, set up your database schema by executing the following commands:bash python manage.py makemigrationspython manage.py migrate

+###3.
+Run python manage.py createsuper user to work with admin in django

 API EndpointsThis Django application offers several API endpoints to interact with the news feature.
-News Endpoints- List News To retrieve a list of news articles, use the following endpoint: ```http GET /api/news/ ruby
+News Endpoints- List News To retrieve a list of news articles, use the following endpoint: ```http GET / ruby

 ### Landing Page- The application can be accessed at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).- Features: